ddos-clearing-house/testbed/dashboard/README.md

 The dashboard should be ran on a linux system by user "admin" (which should be added to the docker group).
 The attack scripts in `attack-scripts` in the root of the repository should be available in `/home/admin/attacks`.

 Create a directory /home/admin/ips.
-For each partner defined in [dashboard.env](dashboard.env.sample) (remove .sample), create a file with the name of that partner (lowercase, no extension) which contains only the IP address of that partner.\
+For each partner defined in [dashboard.env](dashboard.env.sample), create a file with the name of that partner (lowercase, no extension) which contains only the IP address of that partner.\
 E.g.: `mkdir ~/ips ; echo -n "192.168.0.100" > ~/ips/sidnlabs`